-Bounce Rate is defined as the percentage of visits that results in just one page view.
-This is considered to be one of the many indicators that allows you to understand the quality of your website and website traffic.
+Bounce Rate is generally defined as the percentage of visits that results in just one page view.
+This is considered to be one of the many indicators that allows you to understand the quality of your website and also your website traffic.
 Having a higher bounce rate is often considered a negative in most cases.
-Before you decide whether or not your bounce rate is high, you need to understand what exactly bounce rate is and also what an average bounce rate is for your niche and industry is.

 Also, note that a high bounce rate is not always bad and does not always mean that you have a problem.